 Geek Out at the MIT Museum

-Last, but not least, I want to share the MIT Museum, which is free the last Sunday of each month, September through June.
+Last but not least, I want to share the MIT Museum, which is free on the last Sunday of each month, September through June.

 I happened upon free entry my last night in Boston by sheer luck of my schedule.
 I thoroughly enjoyed the experience.